Small Business HQ

 Your CRM system is only as good as the customer data you add to it.
 Poor customer data can be a major challenge in this case.

-That’s why it’s important to maintain high data quality in your CRM software since it affects how you manage your customers.
+That’s why it’s important to maintain high data quality in your CRM software since it affects how you manage your customer relationships.

 Data quality can be defined by six key dimensions.
 They are: